OzanYasin/git-and-github-bootcamp/README.md

 `git tag` will print a list of all the tags in the current repository.

 We can search for tags that match a particular pattern by using git tag -l and then passing in a wildcard pattern.
 For example, `git tag -l "*beta*"` will print a list of tags that include "beta" in their name.

+## Checking Out Tags

+To view the state of a repo at a particular tag, we can use `git checkout <tag>`. _This puts us in detached HEAD!_